AgataFafera/A-Course-in-Python-R-Hazrat-Springer/README.md

 divisors of this new number and repeat the process.
 If one eventually obtains the number which one started with, then this number is called a social number.
 Write a program to show that 1264460 is a social number.
 Check whether 14316 is also a social number.

+### 4.11 We call a pair of prime numbers $𝑝$ and $𝑞$ friends
+if $𝑝𝑞$ and $𝑞𝑝$ are both prime (by $𝑝𝑞$ we mean the juxtaposition of the numbers together).
+For example, the prime numbers 563 and 587 are friends as 563587 and 587563 are both primes.
+Write a program to produce all the prime friends for some suitable range of primes.